Woodblock printing: Europe

 The question of whether printing originated in Europe or China was raised in the early 16th century by a Portuguese poet, Garcia de Resende (1470 – 1536).
 Paolo Giovio (1483 – 1552), an Italian historian who had come into possession of several Chinese books and maps through João de Barros (1496 – 1570), claimed that printing was invented in China and spread to Europe through Russia.
 Juan González de Mendoza (1545 – 1618) made similar claims about printing coming from China through Russia but also added another route through Arabia by sea and that it influenced Johannes Gutenberg.
 Several other authors throughout the 16th century repeated such statements.

 Joseph P. McDermott disputes the theory of Chinese printing being transmitted to Europe and emphasizes the lack of evidence.
 Although the Mongols planned to use printed paper currency in Persia, the scheme failed shortly thereafter.
 No books were printed in Persia before the 19th century and Chinese prints apparently made little impact on the region.
 There are no surviving printed playing cards from the Middle East while pre-1450 printed cards from medieval Europe contained no text.
 Although some elite Europeans were aware of printed paper money by the late 13th century, the earliest evidence that Europeans were aware of Chinese book printing only appeared in the early 16th century.
 McDermott argues that modern comparisons of techniques used in European and Chinese block books are ahistorical and that rather than direct transmission of technique, similarities between them were just as likely the result of convergent evolution.

+More recently, Kristina Richardson has argued that the technology may have entered Europe at the hands of Egyptian Romani.
+Since the woodblock printing of Egypt was mainly carried out by a Romani group known as the Ghurabā, and migrations of Egyptian Romani into Bavaria and Bohemia at the start of the 15th century is attested in many sources.
+Beyond that, there are similarities between the tarsh and early European woodcuts, in that both focus on religious iconography, producing single sided prints with a red, brown, yellow and green colour scheme.